-Even as the proprietor of a site called Undiscovered Italy, Ascoli Piceno – the southernmost province within Marche – was not particularly high on my list of must-visit Italian locales.
+Even as the one-time proprietor of a site called Undiscovered Italy, Ascoli Piceno – the southernmost province within Marche – was not particularly high on my list of must-visit Italian locales.
 Despite off-the-beaten-path cache, it’s simply not on the radar for many Americans.
 Luckily for me, I befriended a wine importer named Jack who specializes here because his family hails from the region.
 He also happens to own an apartment in the little hill town of Ripatransone that was, fortuitously, available for my family to use.

 Though there’s certainly more of Italy that I haven’t seen than have, I would consider myself relatively well traveled on the boot.
 Most of the big cities are covered, as well as many of the famous secondary spots, like Tuscany’s Val d’Orcia and the Amalfi Coast.
 I don’t share this to brag, only to point out the importance of this next statement: I was completely unprepared for the beauty that awaited us in Marche.